-- Only operate the valve when it is in a safe and functional state - At least once per shift, check valve for damage visible from the outside and defects such as leakage or damaged cables or connectors. - Report changes, including to the operating behavior, damage, and defects to the responsible department immediately.
-If necessary, shut down the machine immediately and secure it. - ► ⇔ Chap.
-"2.1 Handling in accordance with safety requirements", page 13 - ► ⇒ Chap.
-"10.3 Trouble shooting", page 149
+- Only operate the valve when it is in a safe and functional state. - At least once per shift, check valve for damage visible from the outside and defects such as leakage or damaged cables or connectors. - Report changes, including to the operating behavior. damage, and defects to the responsible department immediately.
+If necessary, stop the machine immediately and secure it. - ⇒ Chap.
+"2.1 Handling in accordance with safety requirements", page 14

+➤ ⇔ Chap.
+"10.3 Trouble shooting", page 158

-To prevent injuries or other damaging influences on health, suitable protective measures must be taken if necessary prior to and when carrying out any work on the valves or the machine, such as mounting or removing, electrical or hydraulic connection, troubleshooting or servicing, and when handling the valves, accessories, tools or hydraulic fluids.
+To provide protection against injuries or other damaging influences on health, suitable protective measures must be taken if necessary prior to and when carrying out any work on the valves or the machine, such as mounting or removing, electrical or hydraulic connection, trouble shooting or servicing, and when handling the valves, accessories, tools or hydraulic fluids.